An extremal problem and inequalities for entire functions of exponential type: Acknowledgements

 \section{Acknowledgements}

-Part of this paper was written while A.C. was a Visiting Researcher in Department of Mathematics at the State University of São Paulo UNESP.
+Part of this paper was written while A.C. was a Visiting Researcher in Department of Mathematics at the State University of S\~ao Paulo UNESP.
 He is grateful for their kind hospitality.
 We are thankful to Emanuel Carneiro for helpful discussions related to the material of this paper.